-- Assist with a community-led process to create design guidelines and standards for new development that enhance community character and preserve historic landmarks. - 2.
+- Assist with a community-led process to create design guidelines and standards for new development that complement the County's Objective Design and Development Standards and aim to further enhance community character and preserve historic landmarks. - 2.
 Explore the possibility of establishing a community center that provides facilities for library services, community meetings, and events/gatherings. - 3.
-Proactively address hazards on County-owned land, including removing dead trees, trimming healthy trees, preserving creeks and natural resources, and encouraging planting of native trees. - 4.
 Improve pedestrian and bicycle safety and mobility through infrastructure enhancements.
-Specifically, widen shoulders, close bike lane gaps, plant native landscaping and street trees, install lighted crosswalks where appropriate, and improve connections to local and regional trails like the Iron Horse Trail. - 5.
-Assist a community-led process to develop congestion management plans for problem areas, including areas near schools and along local streets that are used for cut-through traffic.
-The planning process should engage the Sherriff's Office to promote effective traffic enforcement. - 6.
+Specifically, widen shoulders, close bike lane gaps, plant native landscaping and street trees, install lighted crosswalks where appropriate, and improve connections to local and regional trails like the Iron Horse Trail. - 4.
+Assist with community-led processes to develop congestion management plans for problem areas, including areas near schools and along local streets that are used for cut-through traffic.
+Engage the Sherriff's Office in the planning process to promote effective traffic enforcement. - 5.
 Work with local transit agencies to improve transit connections to the Walnut Creek BART Station.